A particle's perspective on screening mechanisms: Screening effects in the Jordan frame

 agreeing with the Einstein frame result.
 Expanding the scalar fields around their vacuum expectation values, we find the following mass for the fermionic fields

 which is environmentally dependent through the screening of $\varphi$, contrary to what we found in the Einstein frame.
-Moreover, this is not a product of a conformal transformation, implying that, in this case, both the fermions' gravitational and inertial masses are proportional to the local background density.
+However, this rescaling perfectly cancels the modification in the geodesic equation, recovering the standard propagation in Einstein's gravity for all particles.

 This result agrees with the one found in the Einstein frame, as can be seen by comparing dimensionless observables.
 Taking the ratio of the gravitational and electric forces for the pure dynamical scale breaking case in the Jordan frame, we find